Kimichka/phase-2-react-project-frontend-github/README.md

 https://github.com/Kimichka/phase-2-react-project-backend

-4. Install the JSON server and run it.
+4. Install the JSON server and run it on server 3001 using the command below:

+#### json-server --watch db.json --port 3001

 5. Then run the following command in the front-end, and it will open the webpage: